zalando/zalando-howto-open-source/README.md

       - [Restrictions Imposed by the License](#restrictions-imposed-by-the-license)
         - [Unusual Additions](#unusual-additions)
       - [There Is No License](#there-is-no-license)
-      - Add a README Note
-      - Restrictions Imposed by the License
+    - Working With External Contributors
     - Deprecate Responsibly
       - How to Deprecate
       - [Tips for Finding a New Owner](#tips-for-finding-a-new-owner)
-    - Official Repositories
-    - Working With External Contributors
     - Promotion
       - Catwatch
       - Communication